-Located on the ground floor of the Foundation Building, The Cooper Union Library is open seven days a week, but hours vary, so check the hours page before venturing over.
+Located on the ground floor of the Foundation Building, we are open seven days a week, but hours vary, so check the hours page before venturing over.

 The second tab "Articles and Databases" takes you to an A-Z list of The Cooper Union Library's collection of ebooks, ejournals and other databases you can access anywhere on campus and remotely (more on that below).